How Contact Tracing Works And How It Can Help Reopen The Country

 "With some cases, there might not be a contact history — maybe they haven't left their house, maybe they haven't come in contact or been exposed or have exposed anybody else," Michaud says.
 On the other hand, he says, there can be dozens or even hundreds of contacts to follow up with.

-Step two: Reach out and gain trust
+Step 2: Reach out and gain trust

 The guidance for each contact may also vary depending on how high risk the contact was.
 If you were very close to a coughing person for an hour, you may be asked to self-quarantine for 14 days.
 If you were just in the same room as someone who was mildly symptomatic for 20 minutes, you might just be asked to self-monitor for symptoms.

-Receiving calls from a government official about your health can be nerve wracking.
-Public health officials have learned lessons from contact tracing sexually transmitted diseases like HIV and syphilis, Engel says, to talk to people in a way that's not stigmatizing, and will encourage people to get on board with the request to self-isolate or share their contacts.
+Receiving calls from a government official about your health can be nerve-wracking.
+Public health officials have learned lessons from contact tracing sexually transmitted diseases such as HIV and syphilis, Engel says, to talk to people in a way that's not stigmatizing and will encourage people to get on board with the request to self-isolate or share their contacts.

-Finally there's follow up, and some information about what to do next.
-Berger says she was told "if anything changes, or if I develop symptoms, to either call them or to call my primary care physician," she says.
+Finally there's follow-up, and some information about what to do next.
+Berger says she was told that "if anything changes, or if I develop symptoms, to either call them or to call my primary care physician," she says.

 Michaud says if someone who's in quarantine does develop symptoms, the health department will want to make sure to get them tested.

-Contact follow up can be rigorous in some countries.
+Contact follow-up can be rigorous in some countries.
 In South Korea, for instance, MIT Technology Review reports that each person in quarantine is assigned a government case officer who checks in twice a day, and a smartphone app notifies that officer if the contact leaves their quarantine area.

 Determining who's an at-risk contact

-According to the Centers for Disease Control and Prevention's current recommendations, contacts include household members, intimate partners, those caretaking COVID-19 patients in a household, and anyone who's had close contact (six feet or closer) "for a prolonged period of time."
+According to the Centers for Disease Control and Prevention's current recommendations, contacts include household members, intimate partners, caregivers of COVID-19 patients in a household and anyone who's had close contact (6 feet or closer) "for a prolonged period of time."

 Those guidelines note that the longer a contact was exposed to the patient, the greater their exposure risk.
 And if the patient who tested positive had symptoms like coughing or if they were wearing a mask which can block some respiratory droplets, these things also affect risk level.

-"The rule of thumb is that you were within six feet of a person," Engel says.
+"The rule of thumb is that you were within 6 feet of a person," Engel says.
 "But the variable that has everyone a little bit stumped is that time element.
-Should it be 30 minutes at six feet or should it be more like 10 minutes?
+Should it be 30 minutes at 6 feet or should it be more like 10 minutes?
 There's some controversy about that, and the science is still emerging."

 How contact tracing could help the country open up